MDashK/sonic-1-sms-remake-xbox/README.md

 **Some notes:**

 1. Some PC exclusive features have been removed.
+2. If the game starts with black borders around, disable your overscan setting in your Xbox settings.

 **Big Special Thanks to nik, GoldenSky, cubeww, m1s3ry, SilicaAndPina and KuromeSan.**